 This might be why there is such a lot of emotion bound up in the buying and selling of homes.
 Perhaps home is the seat of memories and the place where we reconcile our past and plan our future, while living in the present.

 Does home mean a house?
 Or, is home, where you are?

 When I taught college-level Marriage and Family classes, my theoretical focus on the family, was where we are now; not where we were or where we might be, but where we are and where might we go from here.
 Home, as one’s state of mind is really about being real, genuine, flawed, and a variation of normal – not some ideal, fake, dating site model of perfection.

-Home, is not so much a concrete place built of brick and mortar, as a state of mind; a comfortable, safe place; filled with diverse contributions of this thought, that idea, a thing – or a zillion things, and people who’ve deposited bits of matter into the place.
+Home, is not always a concrete place built of brick and mortar, sometimes it’s the state of your soul.
+Is your home a comfortable, safe place, filled with diverse contributions of this thought, that idea, a thing – or a zillion things, and people who’ve deposited bits of matter into the place?